rashmirrajashekara/docs/product-guides/Product Guide - Intel® Security Libraries - Secure Key Caching.md

 # Architecture Overview

-As indicated in section 1.4, SKC provides 3 features essentially:
+As indicated in the Features section, SKC provides 3 features essentially:

--   Key Protection: this is the feature used by tenants using a CSP to run workloads with key protection requirements.

 -   SGX Attestation Support: this is the feature that CSPs provide to tenants who need to run SGX workloads that require attestation.
 -   SGX Support  in Orchestrators: this feature allows to discover SGX support in physical servers and related information:
     -   SGX supported.

     -   SGX enabled.